-If you previously filed your 2018 Wisconsin tax return and now wish to file Schedule FC-A, do the following:

-- Complete an amended tax return and enclose Schedule FC-A with it. - · Mail them to the address shown on the tax return.
+If you previously filed your 2022 Wisconsin tax return and now wish to file Schedule FC-A, complete an amended tax return and include Schedule FC-A. You can electronically file an amended return through an approved software vendor that supports amended returns.
+Otherwise, mail the amended return to the address shown on the tax return.

-If an individual is not required to file a 2018 Wisconsin tax return but wishes to claim a farmland preservation credit, they should enclose Schedule FC-A and a schedule listing all sources and amounts of income with a Form 1, on which they fill in only the name and address area, and the amount of credit on line 43b.
+If an individual is not required to file a 2022 Wisconsin tax return but wishes to claim a farmland preservation credit, they should include Schedule FC-A and a schedule listing all sources and amounts of income with a Form 1, on which they fill in only the name and address area, and the amount of credit on line 30b.
 The farmland preservation credit claim should be mailed to Wisconsin Department of Revenue, PO Box 59, Madison WI 53785-0001.